Bruce M. Stave: Personal life

-Stave and his future wife, Sondra Astor Stave (born 1941), met while working together at a summer camp in the Catskills in 1957.
+Stave and wife Sondra Astor Stave (born 1941) met while working together at a summer camp in the Catskills in 1957.
 They married in 1961.
-On moving to Connecticut, they took up residence in Coventry from 1970 onward.
-The Staves traveled widely, visiting over one hundred countries and all seven continents.
-Following Bruce's retirement, they ran an oral history consulting business and continued to volunteer for local organizations and educational programs.
+They resided in Coventry, Connecticut, from 1970 onward.
+The couple traveled widely, visiting over one hundred countries and all seven continents.
+Following Bruce Stave's retirement, they ran an oral history consulting business and continued to volunteer for local organizations and educational programs.

-Stave passed away from congestive heart failure on December 2, 2017.
+Stave died from congestive heart failure on December 2, 2017.
 He was survived by his wife as well as their son and only child, Channing.

-A graduate of City College of New York (1961) and the University of Connecticut (MA in English, 1968), Sondra Astor Stave worked as a teacher, legislative assistant, and director of adult education for the town of Mansfield.
+A graduate of City College of New York (1961) and the University of Connecticut (MA in English, 1968), Sondra Stave worked as a teacher, legislative assistant, and Mansfield director of adult education.
 She edited a cookbook series and held various leadership roles in civic organizations.

 Legacy

 The Bruce M. and Sondra Astor Stave Prize in Recent American History was established by UConn in 2003.

 Bruce Stave's papers are held at the University of Connecticut's Archives and Special Collections.